MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 - Consumers can see how much data is available, and the amount of time left until their subscriptions expire, in the network flyout.
 - Consumers can top up their prepaid subscriptions over mobile connectivity, even when they run out of prepaid balance or their subscriptions has expired.
-- You can manage your network flyout offering based on the consumers’ subscription status.
+- You can manage your network flyout offering based on consumers’ subscription status.

 To implement prepaid, follow these steps:

 1. Update the Windows COSA database.
-2. Implement the Get Balance API.
+2. Implement the `GetBalance` API.
 3. Implement a Walled Garden.
-4. Validate the Get Balance API and Walled Garden.
+4. Validate the `GetBalance` API and Walled Garden.
 5. Comply with API load requirements.

 ## Update Windows COSA database

-To ensure that the Mobile Plans experience is properly shown in the Windows Connections Manager, also known as the network flyout, you first need to update the Windows COSA database.
+To ensure that the *Mobile Plans* experience is properly shown in the Windows Connections Manager, also known as the network flyout, you first need to update the Windows COSA database.
+If a mobile operator is implementing support for the `GetBalance` API, a Windows COSA update is **required**.
+Even if the MO does not implement support for `GetBalance`, however, a Windows COSA update could still be needed to ensure that users have a consistent experience.

 > [!TIP]
 > Updating COSA on Windows devices takes a considerable amount of time and might become a project constraint, so you should submit this request as early as possible.